mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 This tab enables adding post-execution processes that must run at the end of the task's execution after all the related LUs have been executed.
 For example, sending a mail to the tester to notify them that the execution of a task has ended.

 Post-execution processes are [Broadway flows] defined in Fabric by the TDM implementer.
-The relationship between a post-execution process and a BE is many to many, that is, a BE can have several post-execution processes, and a post-execution process can be attached to multiple BEs.
+The relationship between a post-execution process and a BE is many to many.
+That is, a BE can have several post-execution processes, and a post-execution process can be attached to multiple BEs.

 The [task execution process] executes the [BATCH command](/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md) on each post-execution process attached to the task's BE.
 The execution order is set according the execution order defined in the BE.